baknayeon/smartvisual/README.md

 Smart Visual
 -------------

-Smart Visual visualizes **event flows**  as  **graphs**  and a page structure of SmartApp as a tree and detects errors about invalid Subscribe methods.
+Smart Visual visualizes **event flows**  as  **graphs**  and a page structure of SmartApp as a tree and also detects errors about invalid  methods.

 ![Smart Visual](https://github.com/baknayeon/smartvisual/blob/master/main22.png)